olcf/intro_C_workbooks/C_Play/README.md

     }
 }
 ```
 The donut.c code is included in this repo.
-To compile the code:

 We will use the GNU compiler to compile this code.
 The compiler translates the code into
 machine language that the computer can understand and writes an executable file for you to run.